marianellamonroyortizhb/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Project Goals :dart::
 The main topics of this project consist of:

-Implement unit tests in a large project.
+Technical :toolbox:: Implement unit tests in a large project.
 Serialize and deserialize a class.
 Process for writing and reading a JSON file. * args and ** kwargs, their use and handling of named arguments in a function.

 ---